rhalaly/Adaptive-MPC-With-SNN/README.md

-# Continuous Adaptive Nonlinear Model Predictive Control Using Spiking Neural Networks
+# Continuous adaptive nonlinear model predictive control using spiking neural networks and real-time learning

 This repository contains the source code and figures of our paper.